salad/salad/README.md

     Scenario: Opening the W+K website works
         Given I visit the url "http://www.wk.com/"
         When I look around
-        Then I should see "Wieden+Kennedy"
+        Then I should see "Wieden+Kennedy" somewhere in the page
     ```

 1. Inside the features directory, create a steps file, `our-website-is-up-steps.py`, that imports the salad terrains, like: